Debt repayment options - a guide

 If you're struggling with debts, they may seem impossible to manage.
 However, there are ways to get out of debt, no matter how bad the situation seems.
-And there's plenty of free advice available to help you.
+Theres also plenty of free and independent advice available to help you manage your debt problem.

 Facing up to your debt problem

 Almost everyone owes money - bills are a fact of life.
-But sometimes you may find you're swamped with debts and can't see a way of paying them all.
+But sometimes you may find you are swamped with debts and can't see a way of paying them all.
 The worst thing you can do is to ignore the problem - it won't just go away.

 Making the most of your money

-If you're in debt, work out a realistic personal budget so you know where your money's going -and how much you can afford to pay those you owe money to.
+If you're in debt, work out a realistic personal budget so you know where your money's going - and how much you can afford to pay your creditors (people you owe money to).